haskell/cabal/Cabal/doc/developing-packages.rst

 `this article <https://www.well-typed.com/blog/2015/07/cabal-setup-deps/>`__
 for more details.

+As of Cabal library version 3.0, ``defaultMain*`` variants implement support for response files.
+Custom ``Setup.hs`` files that do not use one of these main functions are required to implement their own support, such as by using ``GHC.ResponseFile.getArgsWithResponseFiles``.

 Declaring a ``custom-setup`` stanza also enables the generation of ``MIN_VERSION_package_(A,B,C)`` CPP macros for the Setup component.